vuejs/it.vuejs.org/src/api/index.md

 - **Dettagli:**

-  An oggetto where chiaves are expressions to watch and valores are the corresponding callbacks.
+  An oggetto where chiaves are expressions to watch and valores are the corresponding funzioni.
 The valore can also be a stringa of a method name, or an Oggetto that contains additional opzioni.
 The Vue instance will call `$watch()` for each entry in the oggetto at instantiation.

 - **Esempio:**